Simple Leadership Styles: The Action-Centred Leader

 About The Right Questions

-The Right Questions is for people who want to lead better, whether you are taking your first step or stepping up in leadership.
-We are all leaders (whether we know it or not) as we all have influence.
-So the question is, what are you doing with your influence?
+The Right Questions is for people who want to lead better and make better decisions.
+We are all leaders as we all have influence, no matter how much or how little.
+So, how are you maximising your influence?

 The 10 Best Leadership and Management Books: In Haiku